DataJunction/dj/ARCHITECTURE.rst

 Architecture
 ============

 The source of truth in DataJunction (DJ) is a repository of YAML files (see the `examples <https://github.com/DataJunction/datajunction/tree/main/examples/configs>`_).
 These files describe database connections and nodes.
-The nodes form a DAG (Directed Acyclic Graph), and relationships are inferred from their SQL expressions:
+The nodes form a DAG (Directed Acyclic Graph), and relationships are inferred from their SQL queries:

 .. code-block:: YAML